F4UST-03/personal-portfolio/README.md

 - Ensure you have **Node.js** and **npm** (or **yarn**) installed on your computer.

 ### Installation
-# 1. Clone this repository to your local machine
-git clone https://github.com/your-username/personal-portfolio.git
+1. Clone this repository to your local machine git clone https://github.com/your-username/personal-portfolio.git

-# 2. Navigate to the project directory
+2. Navigate to the project directory cd personal-portfolio
-cd personal-portfolio

-# 3. Install dependencies
+3. Install dependencies
 npm install

-# 4. Start the development server
-npm run dev
+4. Start the development server npm run dev

-# 5. Open your browser and visit [](http://localhost:5173)
+5. Open your browser and visit [](http://localhost:5173)

 ---

 ### Deployment
 To deploy your portfolio to **GitHub Pages:**

-# 1. Build the project for production:
-npm run build
+1. Build the project for production: npm run build

-# 2. Push the build folder to your GitHub Pages branch (usually gh-pages):
-npm run deploy
+2. Push the build folder to your **GitHub Pages** branch (usually gh-pages): npm run deploy
-If using GitHub Pages, follow the official guide for deployment.
+If using **GitHub Pages**, follow the official guide for deployment.

 ---

-### Live Demo
+## Live Demo

 You can access the live version of your portfolio once it's deployed:

-- GitHub Pages URL:
+- **GitHub Pages URL:**
 [](https://your-username.github.io/personal-portfolio)

-- Demo Recording:
+- **Demo Recording:**
 [](https://drive.google.com/file/d/1WnpcB7Wn9_tspNW7pWCJcYdoZtTjZPh8/view?usp=drive_link)